 Jakob Schillinger Deploys His First Mobile Application in Just 30 Minutes with Mendix

-For this installment of our rapid developer profile series, I had the pleasure of sitting with Jakob Schillinger, business consulting manager at Siemens Industry Software, to talk about how he was introduced to low-code development and how low-code and the Siemens acquisition of Mendix will change the way he works.
+For today’s maker profile, I had the pleasure of sitting with Jakob Schillinger, business consulting manager at Siemens Industry Software, to talk about how he was introduced to low-code development and how low-code and the Siemens acquisition of Mendix will change the way he works.

 Hear the conversation below: